nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 **4. Workshops Section**

 - Image: members creating in the space
-- Heading (right):Creative Workshops
+- Heading (right): Creative Workshops
 - Paragraph: brief paragraph about workshops
-  - CTA: sign up now
+  - CTA: "Sign Up Now"

 Next row:

 - Heading (left): Host a Workshop
 - Paragraph: Brief call out to give a creative workshop
-  - CTA: Contact us with your ideas
+  - CTA: "Contact Us with your ideas"
 - Image: Authentic image of workshop or craft tools on table.

 **5. Artist Section**